Energy and the dammed Mahurangi

 Such a proposal would face fierce opposition.
 But what if the dam was already in place; built more than a century since…

-The dam, otherwise known as the Wilson cement works weir, is located almost beneath the Elizabeth Street Bridge.
+The damweir is the superior term, given that, as designed, the structure lacks an intentional spillway, otherwise known as the Wilson cement works weir, is located almost beneath the Elizabeth Street Bridge.
 It was built in 1905 and supplied the works with fresh water for 13 years, before cement production ceased in favour of Portland, Whangārei Harbour.
 One of the attractions of Portland, aside from limestone richer in calcium than Warkworth’s, was the 2000-kilowatt hydroelectric potential of the Wairua Falls.

 Long before atmospheric carbon dioxide was forced on the public consciousness, Aotearoa enjoyed a reputation for clean energy.
 Sadly, the image of hydroelectric was sullied by a state generator drunk with power and determined to pimp the proceeds of pristine environments for a pittance to any and every profligate consumer from Tiwai Point to the nation’s domestic electric hot water heaters.